Eliza Cassan is ECHELON I

 In Human Revolution, you will release the Nano-plague and cause the conditions found in the first game, because it is the relatively best choice for the future.

-The nano-plague is only hinted at in e-mails and news.
+The nano-plague is only hinted at in e-mails, news and a cryptic sermon that a homeless person gives.
 And in The Stinger.

 The giant mechanical hole in the ocean ("The Chimney") is a part of what caused the massive earthquake that sunk most of California (namely, what went on down there).